 On Fanning, rods are limited to just six per trip, keeping angling pressure to a minimum and maintaining the island unspoilt feel.
 With only two flights per week and the possibility of them being delayed or cancelled by weather, everyone visiting Fanning needs to be flexible and happy to live on ‘Island Time’.

-Due to its incredibly remote nature, there are no emergency rooms, hospitals, WiFi, air conditioning and limited power.
+Due to its incredibly remote nature, there are no emergency rooms, hospitals, air conditioning and only limited power.
 There is a refrigerator, lighting and charging points, but these are all solar-powered and not always one hundred percent reliable.
 The accommodation is a fishing camp and not a luxury Lodge, and it’s purely designed as somewhere to sleep and eat after a successful day on the flats.

 Fishing an average of eight to ten hours a day in a tropical climate, we recommend that you’re in good health if you decide to take a trip.